|Go to verse:|

 “have seen a great light…the light has shined.”
 This is an example of the prophetic perfect idiom, when a future event is spoken of as if it had already happened.
 The NLT translation catches the correct sense in modern English: “The people who walk in darkness will see a great light.
 For those who live in a land of deep darkness, a light will shine.”
 [For more on the idiom of the prophetic perfect see commentary on Ephesians 2:6, “seated”].(top)

 “have enlarged...have increased.”
-God will enlarge the nation in the future, but it is written about as if it had already happened to emphasize that it will happen.
+God will enlarge the nation in the future, but also during the time of Isaiah, during the reign of Hezekiah, the land had been enlarged.
+However, the Hebrew text can also speak about it in the past tense as if it had already happened to emphasize that it will happen.
 This is the idiom of the prophetic perfect (see commentary on Isa.
 9:1).(top)

 “their…their…their.”
 The Hebrew text reads in the singular, “his,” but it refers to each of God’s people who were oppressed together, so we, like many other versions, pluralized it for clarity.

 “have broken.”
-God will break the yoke of Israel’s oppressors in the future, but it is written about as if it had already happened to emphasize that it will happen.
+God broke the rod of the Assyrian, but also God will break the yoke of Israel’s oppressors in the future, but it is written about as if it had already happened to emphasize that it will happen.
 This is the idiom of the prophetic perfect (see commentary on Isa.
 9:1).

 “day of Midian.”
 This refers to the record in Judges 6-8 when God defeated Midian through the hand of Gideon.
 With only 300 men, Gideon defeated an army of 135,000 Midianites (Judges 7:7; 8:10).(top)